Montana/manifest-unicorn/README.md

   except:
     - /^*-v[0-9]/
     - /^v\d.*$/

-    # .travis.yml created by Montana Mendy for Travis CI & IBM
 ```

 Once you trigger the `.travis.yml` file, you can inspect the manifests of `ppc64le` and `s390x`, along with multiarch builds.
 Within the build, we build a `charCount` I built in Python.